keen/keen-tracking.js/README.md

 ---

-### Tracking visible HTML element views
+### Track views of the HTML elements

-Tracking visible element can be captured using Intersection Observer.
-In this example selector of HTML elements is defined to `.track-element-view` but this can be easily changed.
-Using `threshold`, can be set part of item visibility needed to record an event.
-Not all browsers supports this feature.
+Use [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to track elements that have been seen by a user.
+In an example the CSS selector of the HTML elements is defined as `.track-element-view`.
+Use `threshold` to control the sensitivity of the Observer.
+Note: This feature works only on the [browsers that support Intersection Observer](https://caniuse.com/#search=IntersectionObserver).

 ```javascript
 import KeenTracking from 'keen-tracking';